-As for CBT (Cognitive Behavioral Therapy)—good call looking into it.
-It’s basically a toolkit for calling out your brain’s bullshit.
-It helps you recognize when your thoughts are lying to you (like, “I’m worthless”) and gives you strategies to reframe them into something more accurate (like, “I feel worthless right now, but that doesn’t make it true”).
+CBT (Cognitive Behavioral Therapy) — is a toolkit for calling out your brain’s bullshit.
+It helps you recognize when your thoughts are lying to you and gives you strategies to reframe them into something more accurate.
 The whole point is to break the cycle of automatic negative thinking before it drags you into the emotional pit.

 CBT Sparknotes + Tangible Stuff You Can Do: